-PERCENTAGE OF WEEKLY LMC STAFF HOURS SPENT IN LEADERSHIP OR COLLABORATIVE ACTIVITIES
+PERCENTAGE OF WEEKLY LIBRARY STAFF HOURS SPENT IN LEADERSHIP OR COLLABORATIVE ACTIVITIES service and technology management, as well as increased staff collaboration with faculty and students positively impacts test scores.

-In 1999, the Library Research Service did a major study of Colorado school media center statistics, evaluating the impact of school library media staff, services, and resources on test scores.
-Published in 2000, How School Librarians Help Kids Achieve Standards clearly demonstrates that library media staff involvement in leadership activities such as committee service and technology management as well as increased staff collaboration with faculty and students positively impacts test scores.
+In 1999, the Library Research Service did a major study of Colorado school library statistics, evaluating the impact of school library staff, services, and resources on test scores.
+Published in 2000, How School Librarians Help Kids Achieve Standards clearly demonstrates that library staff involvement in leadership activities such as committee